Yan Gomes Preview, Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.54 team ERA that ranks 21st among all MLB pitching staffs.
+- The Pirates have a 4.55 team ERA that ranks 21st across all league pitching staffs.

-- Pirates pitchers combine to give up the seventh-fewest home runs in baseball (140 total, 1.1 per game).
+- Pirates pitchers combine to surrender the seventh-fewest home runs in baseball (141 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.